Hong Kong Tourist Attractions

 Hong Kong Disneyland

-Hong Kong Disneyland is presenting a series of spectacular events!
+Located in Penny's Bay on Lantau Island, Hong Kong Disneyland consists of seven themed lands and is presenting a series of spectacular events!
 From “Star Wars™: Tomorrowland Takeover” to Iron Man Experience, these sensational events cannot be missed.

 Ocean Park Hong Kong

-Opened in 1977, Ocean Park Hong Kong is a marine-life theme park featuring animal exhibits, thrill rides and shows.
-In 2012, its impressive ability to offer guests a world-class experience that blends entertainment with education and conservation was confirmed when it became the first Asian winner of the biannual Applause Award, the most prestigious award in the amusement and theme park industry.
-The park is located on the southern side of Hong Kong Island, covering more than 915,000 square metres.
-The Waterfront and The Summit areas are connected by the Cable Car and Ocean Express funicular train.
+Located on the southern side of Hong Kong Island, Ocean Park is a marine-life theme park featuring animal exhibits, thrill rides and shows.
+In 2012, its impressive ability to offer guests a world-class experience that blends entertainment with education and conservation was recognised when it became the first Asian winner of the biannual Applause Award, the most prestigious award in the amusement and theme park industry.
+Covering more than 915,000 square metres, The Waterfront and The Summit areas of the fun-filled theme park are connected by the Cable Car and Ocean Express funicular train.

 With over 100 stalls of bargain clothing, accessories and souvenirs, the Ladies’ Market on Tung Choi Street provides a one-kilometre stretch on which to practise your haggling skills.
 It gets its name from the huge amount of clothing and accessories on sale for women of all ages; however, with watches, cosmetics, bags, home furnishings, CDs and trinkets also up for grabs, you don’t need to be just in the market for a pair of nylon stockings to find something within its crowded aisles.